ai4colonoscopy/PraNet-V2/README.md

 For the **PraNet series models**, follow the **Interface** steps to generate segmentation results, which will be saved in the results folder.
 Afterward, run the `eval.py` script to generate a performance evaluation table in the `eval_results` folder.

 ```
+cd ./binary
-python -W ignore ./binary/eval.py
+python -W ignore ./eval.py
 ```

 The `eval.py` script provides **four eval_config options** for evaluating the performance of the following models: PraNet-V1、PVT-PraNet-V1、PraNet-V2、PVT-PraNet-V2.
 You can try different configs in the script to check out the evaluation results for these models.

 ### Multi-class segmentation models

-For the three **multi-class segmentation models**, the evaluation results are already logged during the **Interface** step.
+For the three **multi-class segmentation models**, the evaluation results are already logged in the `test_log` folder during the [interface](#multi-class-segmentation-models) step.